maxbundscherer/a-sdr/docs/i_overview.md

 ### Introduction

-Normally I am a computer scientist with a focus on data science and software engineering located in Germany near Munich (QTH JN58).
+Normally I am a computer scientist with a focus on data science and software engineering located in Germany near Munich (QTH JN58) or in Nuremberg (QTH JN59).
 Today I want to **share my radio signal hobby** with all of you.
 I currently have no amateur radio license, but I am on it.

 Instead of learning for the amateur radio license, I am dealing with **automatic signal identification, classification, monitoring, demodulation & decoding of voice, data & natural radio signals**.
 I am using traditional methods and machine learning (ml) / artificial intelligence (ai) techniques for these points.